PimpTrizkit/PJs/README.md

 &emsp;&emsp;&emsp;&emsp;*"Now thats some good trim." - PT*

 This will trim the white space from around a string of text.
 It's fastest version I've ever tested.
 Credit to someone, somewhere, I didn't write it originally.
 And I can't find who did, kudos to you, John Doe.
 I just rewrote/refactored it.
 Just try to beat it's speed on a variety of string sizes, and amounts/types of white space.
-And I will replace this if you succeed.
+And I will replace this method if you succeed and give you all the credit.
 <br><br><h3>Code:</h3>

 ```JavaScript